wittawatj/interpretable-test/README.md

 ## Reproduce experimental results
 Each experiment is defined in its own Python file with a name starting with `exXX` where `XX` is a number.
 All the experiment files are in `freqopttest/ex` folder.
 Each file is runnable with a command line argument.
 For example in `ex1_power_vs_n.py`, we aim to check the test power of each testing algorithm as a function of the sample size `n`.
 The script `ex1_power_vs_n.py` takes a dataset name as its argument.
 See `run_ex1.sh` which is a standalone Bash script on how to execute  `ex1_power_vs_n.py`.

-We used [independent-jobs](https://github.com/karlnapf/independent-jobs) package to parallelize our experiments over a [Slurm](http://slurm.schedmd.com/) cluster.
+We used [independent-jobs](https://github.com/karlnapf/independent-jobs) package to parallelize our experiments over a [Slurm](http://slurm.schedmd.com/) cluster (the package is not needed if you just need to use our developed two-sample tests).
 For example, for `ex1_power_vs_n.py`, a job is created for each combination of `(dataset, algorithm, n, trial)`.
 If you do not use Slurm, you can change the line

     engine = SlurmComputationEngine(batch_parameters)